 The three below average scorers in our ease of use testing presented specific annoyances in their day to day use that we felt had the potential of causing too many morning frustrations.
 The Darth Vader model, which scored a 4, has its controls on the backside of the unit, meaning you have to poke your head around to see what shade setting you're in.
 This could be rectified by placing it on your counter backward, but we're pretty sure anyone who is interested in this model doesn't want it so Darth can stare at their wall.
 We found the BLACK+DECKER TR1278, which scored a 3, particularly aggravating to use.
-It is difficult to push any of its buttons without sliding the entire unit backwards.
+It is difficult to push any of its buttons without sliding the entire unit backward.
 When a button is pressed there is no feedback, so it's very difficult to tell if you're in frozen mode or not.
 The crumb tray does not remove, it opened on a hinge, so the entire unit must be held above a trash can when emptying the crumb tray.
 The AmazonBasics KT-3680 has a slightly hard to access crumb tray, and the buttons feel a bit flimsy.

 Bagel Toasting Quality